Student Visa Responsibilities

 Attendance and Engagement

-As a Tier 4 student you are required to be in regular attendance on your course and inform your department of any absences.
+As a Student or Tier 4 visa holder you are required to be in regular attendance on your course and inform your department of any absences.
 The University has a responsibility to monitor student attendance, and in cases of continued poor or non-attendance it is obligated to consider the withdrawal of your visa sponsorship.
 This would result in withdrawal from the University.

 You should inform your department of any absences from your studies.
 This may be by completing a self-certification form, extenuating circumstances form, or submitting a leave of absence request.

 It is important that you understand your responsibilities regarding attendance on your course.
-Please see the website below for more guidance about the University's Tier 4 attendance policy.
+Please see the website below for more guidance about the University's Student Visa attendance policy.

 Conditions of Study

-Your Tier 4 visa is only valid for the specific institution and course it was issued for.
+Your Student or Tier 4 visa is only valid for the specific institution and course it was issued for.

 You should only study the main course for which your visa was granted.
 If you request a change of programme you should not start studying the new course without first receiving immigration advice from us and having the programme change formally approved.
 You may need a new visa and/or ATAS certificate before you can start studying a new course.